 Insufficient information may cause accidents.
-If two or more people are working simultaneously on the same yacht, be ensured that each one of them is aware of the operation carried out by the others.
-Before running the engine, push away the other people from the risky areas (rotary blades and engine belt, tools and movements, yacht inner and rear part).
+If two or more people are working simultaneously on the same area, be sure that each one of them is aware of the operation carried out by the others.
+Before running the engine, push away the other people from the risky areas (rotary blades and engine belt, tools and movements, engine inner and rear part).
 The lack of following these cautions can cause heavy accidents, even death.

 Do not smoke while refueling or while working on the engine.
-Shut down main engines before fueling.
-The failure to observe these precautions can cause accidents and injuries.
+Shut down the engine before refueling.
+The failure to observe these precautions can cause fires and injuries.